nicklasfrahm-dev/appkit/README.md

 	logger.Info("Starting HTTP server", zap.Int("port", port))

 	printLog(logger)

+  // This is how you can use a context to pass a logger around. ctx := logging.WithLogger(context.Background(), logger) printLogWithContext(ctx)
 }

 // This is how you can pass the logger around. func printLog(logger *zap.Logger) {
+	logger.Info("This is a log message", zap.String("key", "value")) }

+// This is how you can use a context to pass the logger around. func printLogWithContext(ctx context.Context) {
+  logger := logging.FromContext(ctx)
   logger.Info("This is a log message", zap.String("key", "value")) }
 ```